 Risk is defined as an uncertain event or set of events that can affect the objectives of a project and may contribute to its success or failure.
 Risks that are likely to have a positive impact on the project are referred to as opportunities, whereas threats are risks that could affect the project in a negative manner.
 Managing risk must be done proactively, and it is an iterative process that should begin at project initiation and continue throughout the project’s lifecycle.
 The process of managing risks should follow some standardized steps to ensure that risks are identified, evaluated, and a proper course of action is determined and acted upon accordingly.

-Risks should be identified, assessed, and responded to based on two factors: the probability of each risk's occurrence and the possible impact in the event of such occurrence.
+Risks should be identified, assessed, and responded to on the basis of two factors-the probability of each risk’s occurrence and the possible impact in the event of such occurrence.
 Risks with a high probability and impact value (determined by multiplying both factors), should be addressed before those with a relatively lower value.
-In general, once a risk is identified, it is important to understand the risk with regard to the probable causes and the potential effects if the risk occurs.
+In general, once a risk is identified, it is important to understand the risk with regards to the probable causes and the potential effects if the risk occurs.